SkiesOfTheKuth/TEST-ON-JULES-3/docs/OPERATIONS.md

    ```
 5. Track recovery on Grafana (`Gateway Overview → Async Job Throughput`) and via the `calculator_gateway_job_queue_depth` gauge.

+### WebSocket Notification Channel

+1. Authenticate by passing `X-Api-Key` during the WebSocket handshake.
+The gateway reuses the REST dependency, so local overrides from tests (e.g., dependency injection) also apply.
+2. On connect the gateway replays the cached payload (from Redis or Postgres) before streaming incremental updates published by workers.
+Expect the first frame to contain `status="queued"` along with polling links.
+3. Redis pub/sub channels follow `JobSettings.notification_namespace`.
+If notifications stall, inspect `redis-cli pubsub channels job_events:*` to confirm messages are flowing.
+Then verify Celery workers are still consuming the calculator queue with `celery -A services.gateway.app.task_queue inspect active_queues --destination=worker@%h`; restart any missing workers so they re-subscribe to Redis notifications.
+4. Clients should treat WebSocket disconnects as transient.
+Reconnect with exponential backoff and fall back to `GET /jobs/{id}` until the socket stabilizes.
+5. To smoke-test end to end, run `wscat -c ws://localhost:8080/ws/jobs/<id> -H "X-Api-Key: $API_KEY"` while submitting new jobs; observe `queued → running → succeeded` frames within a few hundred milliseconds of worker transitions.

 ### Clearing Failed Queue

 1. Quantify failures and reasons: